 Estate Planning During a Divorce

 Unfortunately, your marriage is irretrievably broken and either you or your spouse has filed a dissolution of marriage action.
 As a former divorce attorney, Gary L. White litigated several cases where one of the spouses died during the pendency of a divorce.
 When one spouse dies, the pending divorce action “dies” as well.

-Without proper planning, the outcome could have the deceased spouse spinning in his or her grave.
-If estate planning documents haven’t been drafted or updated, your soon-to-be-ex spouse could inherit everything.
+Without proper planning, the outcome could have a deceased spouse spinning in his or her grave.
+If estate planning documents haven’t been drafted or updated, your soon-to-be-ex-spouse could inherit everything.
 Similarly, it is important to create or amend advance healthcare directives during a divorce, unless you are comfortable with your soon-to-be-ex spouse having medical decision-making authority over your life.

 Estate Planning After a Divorce

 Of course, these same issues apply when your marriage has been dissolved.
 Although divorce severs some legal ties and allocates assets, you cannot assume that the final decree will resolve all issues—or even the most critical ones.
 Every aspect of your estate plan should be reviewed, from your will and advance healthcare directives to the question of nominating a financial guardian to manage any assets you may leave to minor children.

 When you marry, you hope it will be forever.
 But, responsible planning requires considering and preparing for every eventuality.
 Second marriages and blended families make it more important than ever for both parties to protect their assets and their heirs.